Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Research Studies on Identical Twins and Hair Loss

 Interestingly, the twins provided similar answers to most of their questions on behaviors and life events.
 Differences were usually indicated through just one or two factors.
-Thus it was relatively easy to pinpoint which environmental variables were likely to be responsible for any hair loss that was observed.
+Thus, it was relatively easy to pinpoint which environmental variables were likely to be responsible for any observed hair loss.

 Genetics And Hair Loss In Men